-Fifty Shades Darker releases in major theaters today, two years after the first movie in the Fifty Shades of Grey trilogy, and not surprisingly — and yet ironically — just days before our annual celebration of love.
+Fifty Shades Freed releases in major theaters today, three years after the first movie in the Fifty Shades of Grey trilogy, and not surprisingly — and yet ironically — just days before our annual celebration of love.
 The series of erotic novels exploring sexual domination and even violence has (tragically) sold over 100 million copies and has been translated into 52 languages.
 Yes, America has exported these scenes and this message in 52 languages to who knows how many countries.

 Full disclosure: I have not read the books or seen either movie, and I will not.
 I’ve read about the story and have seen a trailer.
 I believe I’ve learned enough to write and warn my brothers and sisters in Christ (the lead male’s name is “Christian” for crying out loud).
 In a society that downplays the evil of evil, and even glamorizes it, we need to be regularly reminded of the danger of sin.
 Like a child that discovers a needle on the street and thinks it’s a toy, we can be dangerously naïve about what’s happening in our American entertainment.

 The message that sex is selfish, manipulative, and even playfully violent will abuse and violate you.
 It might feel like a fun and harmless fantasy, but it’s not so subtly redefining the power and beauty of sex, creating spiritual blockages in your heart that will eventually kill you, and impairing your ability to enjoy real and lasting pleasure.